Effects of anisotropy and disorder on the superconducting properties of Niobium

 The work of MZ and JAS was supported by National Science Foundation Grant PHY-1734332.
 The work of HU was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359.
-We thank D. Bafia, A. Grassellino and A. Romanenko for discussions and sharing their results of high-Q SRF cavities which motivated this study.